Little People UK

 1. Once the incident has been dealt with or stabilised the basic facts should be recorded.
 It is important to write the report with the first 24 hours.

 2. Provide the basic facts of date, time, location.
 If the time is unknown enter the time the incident was discovered.
-Where the incidents duration is over a period of time, record times of events/actions throughout.
+Where the incident's duration is over a period of time, record times of events/actions throughout.

-3. Record your name and status
+3. Record your name and status.

-4. Record names of those involved in the incident (use initials)
+4. Record names of those involved in the incident (use initials).

 5. Record names of other members of committee, members of LPUK, non-members who were called/responded to the incident.
 (When an incident occurs the Chair and/or Vice Chair should be informed.
-Where an incident involves a child and/or vulnerable adult the Child Protection Officer should be called).
+Where an incident involves a child and/or vulnerable adult a Child Protection Officer should be called).

 6. Record the names of any witnesses where appropriate.